-Consolidated Plan: The Stanislaus Urban County annually receives CDBG and Emergency Solutions Grants (ESG) entitlement funds from HUD.
-The Consolidated Plan is a document which provides an analysis of the existing resources and greatest needs in the County and lays out a five-year plan for how the Stanislaus Urban County's entitlement funds will be utilized to meet these needs.
-The Fiscal Years (FYs) 2020-2024 Stanislaus Urban County Consolidated Plan, which applies to grant funds awarded from July 1, 2020 - June 30, 2025, was adopted by the Board of Supervisors on May 12, 2020.
-The Consolidated Plan was prepared in partnership with the City of Turlock under the title of "The Stanislaus Urban County and City of Turlock Consortium Consolidated Plan Fiscal Year 2020-2025" and is available online via the Stanislaus County Community Development Services Plans and Reports web page.
+Consolidated Plan: The Stanislaus Urban County annually receives Community Development Block Grants (CDBG) entitlement funds from the United States Department of Housing and Urban Development (HUD).
+The Consolidated Plan is a document that provides an analysis of the existing resources and greatest needs in the County and lays out a five-year plan for how the Stanislaus Urban County's entitlement funds will be utilized to meet these needs.
+The Stanislaus Urban County & Stanislaus HOME Consortium Consolidated Plan for Fiscal Years 2025- 2029, which includes the Annual Action Plan for Fiscal Year 2025 - 2026, was adopted by the Board of Supervisors on May 13, 2025.

+The Consolidated Plan was prepared in partnership with the City of Turlock and is available online via the Stanislaus County Community Development Services Plans and Reports web page.

-Eligible Stanislaus Urban County service areas including the incorporated areas of the Stanislaus Urban County cities and the unincorporated Stanislaus County area, which can be identified online via the Stanislaus County GIS web page.
+Eligible Stanislaus Urban County service areas include the incorporated areas of the Stanislaus Urban County cities and the unincorporated Stanislaus County area, which can be identified online via the Stanislaus County GIS Data web page.